emaicus/emaicus.github.io/courses/u21/csci4550/landing_page.md

 [Homework Specification](/courses/u21/csci4550/homeworks/homework_1)

 #### Readings Assigned
-Note: All readings must be completed at 8pm or earlier on the day preceding the next lecture.
+Note: All readings must be completed and forum posts made at 8pm or earlier on the day preceding the next lecture.
 __Pick one of:__
 * ["Eenie, Meenie, Minie, Moe: Selecting the Right Graph for Your Message", Stephen Few, 2004](http://www.perceptualedge.com/articles/ie/the_right_graph.pdf)
 __OR__